I just saw one of the funniest things I've seen in a long time, especially at the White House.

 And this is the guy I know.

-This is what what was this is when I'm with him.
+This is when I'm with him.

 Bush is talking about how crowded it is in the room and talking about, you know, the air conditioning in there.

-Sometimes it works, sometimes it doesn't, sometimes it seems like we're outside.
+Sometimes it seems like we're outside.

 By the way, some of your makeup is running.

-You want the building to be uh well, the room, you'll be twice as big as it is.
+You want the building to be the room.

-Press score goes, yeah, forget it.
+Press Corporate, yeah, forget it.

-And then from way in the back of the room, somebody shouts, should Mel Gibson be forgiven.
+And then from way in the back of the room, somebody shouts, Should Mel Gibson be forgiven?

 And Bush said, Is that you?

-Is that Gregory Stanenberg?
+Is that Gregory Standingback?

 Who is that back there?